-The lines in a command file are executed sequentially.
-They are not printed as they are executed.
+The lines in a command file are generally executed sequentially, unless the order of execution is changed by one of the flow-control commands described below.
+The commands are not printed as they are executed.
 An error in any command terminates execution of the command file and control is returned to the console.